Ashwagandha: The Multiple Benefits of an Ancient Adaptogen

 The Dr. Clark Difference

-While many companies use the leaves of the Ashwagandha plant, the Self Health Resource Center/Dr. Clark Store brands only use the highest potency roots for the extract we use, making it one of the most bioactive, and pure Ashwaganda products available.
+While many companies use the leaves of the Ashwagandha plant, the Self Health Resource Center/Dr. Clark Store brands only use the highest potency roots for the extract, making it one of the most bioactive, and pure Ashwaganda products available.

 Dr Clark’s Ashwagandha Extract 1000mg